spyfu/spyfu-vuex-helpers/README.md

 <a name="map-instance-state"></a>
 ### mapInstanceState

-Simply maps state from a state instance.
+Simply maps state from an instance.
 This function supports an optional namespace as the first argument.
 Also, this function also supports a third argument to define the vm's instance identifier, By default, this value will be `id`.

 ```js
 export default {